-Due to the high level of system interest and requests for leak detection, the Department provided more water loss and leak detection efforts than any other circuit rider assistance.
-Water loss and leak detection visits help systems identify nonrevenue water, including real or physical losses of water as well as apparent losses (water consumed but not accounted for).
-Identifying and reducing nonrevenue water is a major component to achieving and maintaining TMF capacity.
+Because of the high level of system interest in, and requests for, leak detection, the Department provided more water loss and leak detection efforts than any other circuit rider assistance.
+Water loss and leak detection visits assist systems in identifying nonrevenue water, including real or physical losses of water as well as apparent losses.
+Identification and reduction of nonrevenue water is a major component to achieving and maintaining TMF capacity.